-One of the primary purposes of the Green Growth Toolbox is to provide conservation recommendations that are based on the scientific literature regarding how much habitat priority wildlife need in order to remain in developing landscapes.
+One of the primary purposes of the Green Growth Toolbox is to provide conservation recommendations that are based on the scientific literature regarding how much habitat priority wildlife need to remain in developing landscapes.
 These recommendations come from two N.C.
-Wildlife Resources Commission guidance documents:
+Wildlife Resources Commission guidance documents below.

 Many wildlife species need specialized types of habitat or large blocks of habitat.
 When development fragments or degrades these habitats, the most vulnerable species are often lost.
 We encourage readers to use this information to do what is possible to minimize negative impacts to wildlife through planning, policies and development design.